Vertigo and Dizziness

 from Meniere's disease.

-- A combined approach
+- A combined approach for the

-for the treatment of cervical vertigo.
+treatment of cervical vertigo.

 Bracher ES, Almeida CI, Almeida RR, Duprat AC, Bracher CB

-J Manipulative Physiol Ther
+J Manipulative Physiol Ther 2000 Feb;23(2):96-100

-BACKGROUND: Cervical vertigo is a diagnosis commonly made at both otorhinolaryngologist and chiropractic offices.
+BACKGROUND: Cervical vertigo is a diagnosis commonly made at both

-Hypothesized non-vascular mechanisms are reviewed.
-Therapeutic approaches
+mechanisms are reviewed.
+Therapeutic approaches have been suggested in the

-have been suggested in the literature, ranging from cervical
+literature, ranging from cervical immobilization to vertebral

-immobilization to vertebral manipulation.
-OBJECTIVE: To characterize the
+manipulation.
+OBJECTIVE: To characterize the patient population with cervical

-of a treatment protocol by using distinct conservative modalities.
+vertigo and observe therapeutic results of a treatment protocol by using

-METHODS: Fifteen subjects with cervical vertigo were selected from
+distinct conservative modalities.
+METHODS: Fifteen subjects with cervical

-patients presenting with dizziness at an otorhinolaryngology medical
+vertigo were selected from patients presenting with dizziness at an

-office.
-Diagnosis was based on specific criteria and results of an otoneurologic examination.
-All patients were submitted
+criteria and results of an otoneurologic examination.
+All patients were

-affected muscle groups, analgesic electrotherapy, labyrinth sedation,
+therapy on affected muscle groups, analgesic electrotherapy, labyrinth

-patients, mainly cervical pain, shoulder-girdle pain, and tension-type
+the patients, mainly cervical pain, shoulder-girdle pain, and tension-type

 headache.
 Median duration of musculoskeletal symptoms was 7.5 years,